scrollmapper/bible_databases_deuterocanonical/sources/en/2-baruch/2-baruch.md

 **[25:4]** And it will come to pass when they say in their thoughts by reason of their much tribulation: 'The Mighty One doth no longer remember the earth'-- yea, it will come to pass when they abandon hope, that the time will then awake."

-**[26:1]** And I answered and said: 'Will that tribulation which is to be continue a long time, and will that necessity embrace many years?'
+**[26:1]** And I answered and said: "Will that tribulation which is to be continue a long time, and will that necessity embrace many years?"

 **[27:1]** And He answered and said unto me: 'Into twelve parts is that time divided, and each one of them is reserved for that which is appointed for it.